CAIS-ACSI/cais-community/content/authors/najlah-mohsin-khalaf/_index.md

 # Bio

-Najlah Mohsin Khalaf is a Lecturer at the Institute of Management at Rusafa Central Technical University and Ph.D student at University of Mustansiriya where they completed their thesis: Quality of Official Files Archives In Administrative of Affairs In The University Technology.
-In their spare time they enjoy reading Poetry and gardening
+Najlah Mohsin Khalaf is a Lecturer at the Institute of Management at Rusafa Central Technical University and Ph.D student at University of Mustansiriya where she completed her thesis: Quality of Official Files Archives In Administrative of Affairs In The University Technology.
+In her spare time they enjoy reading Poetry and gardening